By DeVry University

 Is It Worth It to Get a Business Degree?

-Getting a business degree can be worth the investment if you're interested in pursuing a career in business.
+Getting a business degree can absolutely be worth the investment.
 According to the Bureau of Labor Statistics, virtually every profession within the realm of business and finance lists a bachelor's degree as a requirement for entry-level positions.1 While there are exceptions to this average, a business degree can be a useful tool to help you prepare to pursue opportunities within the career field.

 Additionally, a business degree can do more than just prepare you for more potential opportunities.
-According to the U.S. Bureau of Labor Statistics, on a national level, employment in business and financial operations occupations is projected to grow 8 percent from 2020 to 2030, about as fast as the average for all occupations, adding about 750,800 new jobs.1 When taken all together, this information shows that a business degree can be worth your time if you wish to enter the field.
+According to the U.S. Bureau of Labor Statistics, on a national level, employment in business and financial operations occupations is projected to grow 7% from 2021 to 2031, adding about 750,800 new jobs.1 When taken all together, this information shows that a business degree can be worth your time if you wish to enter the field.

 Types of Business Degree Classes